bottkars/bottkars.github.io/_posts/2019-08-16-azurestack-loves-concourse.md

   creditlink:
 ---

-# Use [Concourse CI](https://concourse-ci.org/) to Automate Azure and AzureStack - Chapter 1
+# Use [Concourse CI](https://concourse-ci.org/) to automate Azure and AzureStack - Chapter 1

 This Chapter will focus on:
 - getting a base Concourse System using Docker